Why Don't You Love Me (Beyoncé song): Release

-"Why Don't You Love Me" is the ninth video to be lifted from Knowles' I Am...
+"Why Don't You Love Me" is the ninth video from I Am...
 Sasha Fierce era.
-On May 1, 2010, a forty-second clip starring Knowles as B.B.
+On May 1, 2010, a forty-second clip starring Beyoncé as B.B.
 Homemaker, was posted on Vimeo.
 In the sneak peek, she is seen wearing an unbuttoned blue shirt with a pair of short denim shorts and a red handkerchief on her headwears while trying to fix a broken-car.
 The complete video premiered on May 4, 2010, and it is nearly five minutes long.
 The music video was officially released to iTunes Stores in the United States on May 18, 2010, two weeks after its original premiere.
-In May 2010, the media reported that Knowles' decision to release one more video from her album I Am...
+In May 2010, the media reported that Beyoncé's decision to release one more video from her album I Am...
 Sasha Fierce just before Kelly Rowland released "Commander" was unfair on Rowland.
 These claims would be denied by Rowland who said that despite the clip for "Why Don't You Love Me" airing several days before "Commander", the media was "making too much of a big deal of release schedules and trying to create a feud where it doesn't exist."
 She also told Hip Hop Hollywood:

 "We all came out at the same time and it really doesn't matter ...
 I think there's room for everybody ...
-There's B[eyoncé], there's Ciara putting something out and [Lady] GaGa putting something out, but, because we started out together, people are going to say things like that.
-But I really don't care, I love her [un]til our dying days and that's all that counts.
+There's B, there's Ciara putting something out and GaGa putting something out, but, because we started out together, people are going to say things like that.
+But I really don't care, I love her 'til our dying days and that's all that counts.